China aims to build its own Yellowstone on Tibetan plateau

 "A huge country like China literally determines the fate of species," says Duke University's Pimm.

-Larson reported from Xining and Beijing, and Wang reported from Xining and Angsai.
+Larson reported from Xining and Beijing.
+Wang reported from Xining and Angsai.
 AP video producer Olivia Zhang contributed to this story.

 This Associated Press series was produced in partnership with the Howard Hughes Medical Institute's Department of Science Education.
 The AP is solely responsible for all content.